oVirt/ovirt-site/source/develop/release-management/features/virt/engine-dedicated-cpus.md

     **Save/Update cached data structure:**

-    Option 1:
     * On updateVDSStatisticsData update the data structure with host capabilities
-    * Poll every X seconds all VMs and find which VM’s have cpu pinning and update the shared CPU pinning data structure based on VM pinned CPUs and host capabilities

-    Option 2:
-    * On updateVDSStatisticsData update the data structure with host capabilities
     * On every start/stop/migrate/… VM update the shared CPU pinning data structure with used pinning
+    * In case manual pinned cpus exist, they should be subtracted from hostToAvailableCpu

    **Init cached data structure (on engine start/stop):**

-    Option1:
     * Will be calculated after engine started after getting host caps and VMs cpu pinnings

-    Option2:
-    * Create table in DB and serialize/deserialize it from DB

 4. Scheduling
     1. Start VM:
         - Scheduling phase
             - Reads hostToAvailableCpu from step 3
-            - Filter hosts that can't match virtual CPU topology (pCpu pinning should be close to the virtual topology, e.g: 2 vCPU on same vSocket should be placed on same pSocket)
+            - Filter hosts that can't match virtual CPU topology
+            - Hosts that doesn't match this two rules will be filtered:
+              - vcores that are part of the same vsocket should be on the same psocket
+              - vthreads that are part of the same vcore should be on the same pcore
+            - If no host left after the filtering phase throw validation error that cpu pinning can't be done
-            - Score all hosts to find best matching host with enough pCPUs
+            - Score all hosts to find best matching host with enough pCPUs (two vCpus in different vCores can be scheduled on same pCore)
+              - Host with less amount of sockets and cores left which at least match the virtual topology will get higher score, since its better to use it
         - Run phase
             - Based on Step 3 -Save/Update cached data structure
             - Update VM CurrentCpuPinning DB field with the mapping